parkingvarsson/PhotoperiodLocalAdaptation/README.md

 Use perl script to map each variant to only one of all possible gene isoforms

-3. Relatedness, population structure and isolation-by-distance
+<b>3.
+Relatedness, population structure and isolation-by-distance</b>

 plink_prunedLD.sh
 Use PLINK to generate Linkage-disequilibrium(LD)-trimmed SNP sets